 Alongside Sinfonietta’s hired professional conductors, Sinfonietta acts under the musical guidance of the Assistant Music Director (AMD).
 This person has a vital role in the orchestra not only for deciding repertoire but conducting parts of or entire concerts.
-This role is for anyone aspiring to be a professional conductor in their future career, both students of Southampton University and externally.
+This role is for anyone wanting to gain experience or even aspiring to be a professional conductor in their future career, both students of Southampton University and externally.
 It is a fantastic way of exposing and training aspiring amateurs to the life of conducting and all it involves.
 Due to the nature of the role, they get one-to-one guidance from industry professionals and gain invaluable experience as young conductors; it builds their confidence and develops them not only as conductors but as musical leaders.
-If you would like to find out more information or sign up to be Sinfonietta’s next AMD, check out the Join Page.
+If you would like to find out more information or sign up to be Sinfonietta’s next AMD, check out the application form below.

 How to become our next AMD?

 The role of Assistant Music Director for Sinfonietta is auditioned and requires you to complete an application form.
 The application form consists of questions about your musical experience and why you would like to go for Assistant Music Director for Sinfonietta.
 After reviewing the applications, a short list of 3-4 conductors is chosen for auditions.
 The audition consists of applicants conducting a selection of extracts provided by Sinfonietta and will last about 15 minutes.
 We aim to e-mail all candidates, both successful and unsuccessful, within 24 hours of the end of the audition period.
 If you are not successful in getting a place as AMD for Sinfonietta this year, please don’t be disheartened – it is a very competitive process and you shouldn’t be put off trying again next year.
 If you would like feedback, you should e-mail us at email@example.com.